Best Kerosene Heater In 2019 | Detailed Reviews and Analysis

 Kerosene is cheap.
-You save a lot using kerosene that when you use an electric garage heater.
+You save a lot using kerosene that when you use an electric heater.
 Kerosene can burn for 14 hours or more.
-The most expensive garage heater can't beat that.
-A gallon of kerosene is cheap compared to gallon of fuel used to run electric garage heater.
+The most expensive heater can’t beat that.
+A gallon of kerosene is cheap compared to gallon of fuel used to run other heaters.

 That is the difference.
 If you are looking for a durable heater, the above options will help you make the right decision.

 Care and Maintenance of Kerosene Heaters